TiagooGomess/PLOG_PROJ1_2021/README.md

 Our implementation of Greener currently has PvP, PvCPU and CPUvsCPU, where the bots have 3 levels of difficulty, the easy mode, a hard mode and the dumb mode.
 If Computer vs Computer, the player can select all different combinations of bots difficulty, (easy Vs easy, Hard vs Hard, Hard vs Dumb, etc...)
 After player type selection, we go to the board Size Menu Where we can choose between 6x6 or 9x9 boards.
-For demonstration porposes, or fast game experiences, we also implemented different sleep times for the bots,the player can choose between 0, 0.1 , 0.5, 1, 2 or 5 seconds of sleep.
+For demonstration proposes, or fast game experiences, we also implemented different sleep times for the bots,the player can choose between 0, 0.1 , 0.5, 1, 2 or 5 seconds of sleep.

 ![Game Modes](images/game_modes.png) ![Difficulty](images/bots_difficulty.png)